SlicerIGT/SlicerIGT/README.md

 ### Volume reslice driver

-Show intersections of an image driven by position and orientation of a tracked tool (or any linear transform).
+Move slice view (e.g., to show slice of an image) driven by position and orientation of a tracked tool (or any linear transform), or ROI or line markup.

 ### Watchdog